b3nparvez/DiamondHibiscus/Reminisce/README.md

 Proof of my work can be provided upon request.

+Side not, we ran this on linux.
+In other IDE's it may not work without the proper compnay files.
+But will defintily work on linux
 The story about this game is about an person who must reclaim the lost land, the villians are past friends of ours; all inner jokes.
 I hope when you play this game, you will find joy!